BCLibraries/hathi/README.md

 # Get MARC Records From Hathi OAI

-The first step is to get Hathi MARC records for volumes that are public domain in the US (pdus) from the Hathi OAI feed.
+The first step is to get Hathi MARC records for volumes that are public domain or opened by a rights holder from the Hathi OAI feed.

 - Use the [BCLibraries oai_harvester](https://github.com/BCLibraries/oai_harvester) scripts
 - [OAI feed documentation](https://www.hathitrust.org/data)